Rhynchocephale/Pantalaimon/README.md

 - Clone the directory in a folder of your choice
 - Edit Pantalaimon/config so that it fits to your needs
 - Move Pantalaimon folder to /tmp
-- Install all relevant libraries through pip: daemon
+- Install all relevant libraries through pip: daemon, exiftool

 How to run it
 -------------